Torchlight-SWE2324/Project/ChatSQL/README.md

 > [!NOTE]
 > The program has been tested with python 3.11.
 Versions lower than that may not be compatible.
-> Tests w'ere also conducted with Python 3.9 and 3.10, but the program did not work properly, due to problems with the libraries.
+> Tests w'ere also conducted with Python 3.9 and 3.10, but the program did not work properly, due to cross-compatibility issues with the libraries used.
 > The latest version of Python, 3.12, has been tested but is not recommended for use with the current version of *txtai*, as it is not yet compatible with the library.

 ### Step Two

-To download the project, click on the green button labeled ```Code``` on the GitHub project page and select ```Download ZIP```.
+To download the project, just click the ```Code``` button on the GitHub project page and select ```Download ZIP```.
 Unzip the archive into any folder.

-Alternatively, use *git* from the terminal by running the following command:
+Alternatively, you can use *git* from the terminal by running the following command:

 ```shell
 git clone https://github.com/Torchlight-SWE2324/ChatSQL.git